liatrio/gh-trusted-builds-app/README.md

 ```

 Internally, the `policy-verification` workflow has two jobs:
-- `metadata`
+- `detect-workflow`
 - `verify`

-The `metadata` job determines the reusable workflow ref by requesting an id token and grabbing the `job_workflow_ref` claim, which is used later by the `verify` job to populate the `verifier.id` field in the SLSA VSA.
+The `detect-workflow` job determines the reusable workflow ref by requesting an id token and grabbing the `job_workflow_ref` claim, which is used later by the `verify` job to populate the `verifier.id` field in the SLSA VSA.
-This job may go away in the future if GitHub enhances the `github` context by making the `job_workflow_ref` information available directly.
+This job may be removed in the future if GitHub enhances the `github` context by making the `job_workflow_ref` information available directly.

 Next, the `verify` job invokes [`liatrio/gh-trusted-builds-attestations`](https://github.com/liatrio/gh-trusted-builds-attestations) with the `vsa` subcommand: